GreatApo/GreatFit/README.md

 ![GreatFit v3.0.4](other/screenshots/2.png)

 ### Credit where credit is due

 This project couldn't be possible without getting familiar with the source code provided by Manual Alvarez (whose code is [here](https://github.com/manuel-alvarez-alvarez/malvarez-watchface)).
 Additional work has be done by Fabio Barbon (whose code is [here](https://github.com/drbourbon/drbourbon-watchfaces)), Luis Baena (@LBA97) and Saúl Alemán (@Nxsaul) (whose code is [here](https://github.com/Nxsaul/AmazfitAPKs)).

 Translations are ported from my Pace Calendar widget project (code [here](https://github.com/GreatApo/AmazfitPaceCalendarWidget), see translators in the changelog [here](https://forum.xda-developers.com/smartwatch/amazfit/app-widget-calendar-pace-t3751889)) and @GramThanos jsCalendar project (code [here](https://github.com/GramThanos/jsCalendar)).

+Special thanks to:
+- @lfom and @GramThanos for helping me out
+- Pavel Zeldin and his boss for healping out the community